Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues

-Future proposals will be need to be addressed in the next decade by taking into account the discordance present between the different cosmological probes \citep{DiValentino:2020vhf}.
-Recently, constraints derived from considering the interplay between GWs and other light gravitational degrees of freedom, related to dark energy, have been used to strongly restrict the latter.
-Also, with the help of the electromagnetic transient characteristic from the first multi-messenger observations of a binary neutron star merger \citep{GBM:2017lvd}, a possibility to constrain modified gravities emerged.
-In this matter, several classes of scalar-tensor theory were found incompatible with the GW data or else irrelevant to gravity at sufficiently large distances \citep{Ezquiaga:2018btd}.
-Some loopholes have been discussed by scanning a wider range of modified gravity theories such as Beyond Horndeski and DHOST \citep{Bordin:2020fww}.
+In the next decade, future proposals will need to be addressed by taking into account the current discordance between the different cosmological probes \cite{DiValentino:2020vhf}.
+Recently, constraints derived from considering the interplay between GWs and other light gravitational degrees of freedom, related to dark energy, have been used to strongly restrict the latter \cite{Mukherjee:2020mha,Mukherjee:2020hyn}.
+Also, using the electromagnetic transient characteristic from the first multi-messenger observations of a binary neutron star merger \cite{GBM:2017lvd,Mukherjee:2020kki}, a possibility to constraint modified gravities have emerged.
+In this matter, several classes of scalar-tensor theories were found incompatible with the GW data or else irrelevant to gravity at sufficiently large distances \cite{Ezquiaga:2018btd,Baker:2020apq}.
+Some loopholes have been discussed by scanning a wide range of modified gravity theories such as Beyond Horndeski and DHOST \cite{Bordin:2020fww}.

-The goal of this work is to present an update in the study of dark energy parameterisations by focusing on binary neutron stars with a counterpart detected through a gamma-ray burst (GRB), using Gravitational-Wave Transient Catalogues of Compact Binary Mergers observed by LIGO and Virgo during the first and second observing runs \citep{LIGOScientific:2018mvr} in order to shed some light on their cosmological constraints.